History of the Pomeranian in Australia

 Pomeranian Cheeky Boy

 The first championship show of the Pomeranian Club of Victoria, affiliated with the Victorian Poultry and Kennel Club, was held on October 18, 1923, at Wirth’s Park.
 There was a very good entry, including several interstate and country dogs.
 Mr. P. D’Helin was a judge, and Messrs.
 Scott, Roberts, and Bunnester were stewards.
-Mrs. Spry’s Cheeky Boy was the champion Pomeranian of the show.
+Mrs. Spry’s Cheeky Boy was the Champion Pomeranian of the show.
 Henrietta Spry was a very keen Pomeranian exhibitor.

 Best in Show Pomeranian Cup from the first Pomeranian Club Show held in Melbourne, Victoria